 Note 2 - Summary of significant accounting policies: Revenue Recognition (Policies)

-The Company recognizes revenue in accordance with ASC 606 Revenue Recognition and FASB ASC Topic 840, Leases.
-Revenue is reported net of any related sales tax.
+The Company recognizes revenue in accordance with ASC 606, Revenue from Contracts with Customers, and FASB ASC Topic 842, Leases.
+Revenue is recognized net of allowances for returns and any taxes collected from customers, which are subsequently remitted to government authorities.

 Revenue from consulting agreements is recognized at the time the related services are provided as specified in the consulting agreements.